Hushpuppy-Battered Catfish Nuggets with Spicy Tartar Sauce

 Home Cook Recipe: A viewer or guest of the show, who may not be a professional cook, provided this recipe.
 The Food Network Kitchen have not tested this recipe and therefore cannot make representation as to the results.

-Recipe courtesy Southern Living Magazine, Taste of The South Category Winner, Hellmann's Brand Winner: Christa Tomlin, Winder, Georgia
+Recipe courtesy of Southern Living Magazine, Taste of The South Category Winner, Hellmann's Brand Winner: Christa Tomlin, Winder, Georgia